 The bill amends sections 2903.22 and 2921.31 of the Revised Code to enhance penalties for obstructing official business and menacing when the victim is an emergency service responder or a probation officer.
-Specifically, it establishes that if a person obstructs an emergency service responder engaged in their lawful duties after being warned, the offense is elevated to a misdemeanor of the first degree.
-Additionally, if the obstruction creates a risk of physical harm to any person, it is classified as a felony of the fifth degree.
-The bill also clarifies the definitions of "emergency service responder" and introduces "probation officer" into the legal framework.
+Specifically, it establishes that if a person obstructs an emergency service responder engaged in their lawful duties after receiving a warning, the offense is classified as a misdemeanor of the first degree.
+Additionally, if the obstruction creates a risk of physical harm to any person, it escalates to a felony of the fifth degree.
+The bill also clarifies the definitions of "emergency service responder" and "probation officer," ensuring that probation officers are included under the protections afforded to emergency service responders.

 As Reported By House Committee: 2903.22, 2921.31